Rene-007/atomicDDA/310_advancedDDA_FFT/README.md

     wav = 790nm -- setting up: 0.0s -- solver: 0.009939  28   1.3s
     wav = 800nm -- setting up: 0.0s -- solver: 0.009988  23   1.1s
     Overall required cpu time: 31.3s

+This is a *20x* improvement from the 766.3&thinsp;s we had before!

+Note, due to the much larger grid, the observed accuracy in the spectra actually got a bit worse.
+However, when overcompensating it by reducing the tolerance from `1e-2` to `1e-3` the requirde cpu time was with 250.7&thinsp;s still much faster.

+Furthermore, in the [next section](../320_advancedDDA_FFT-optimized) we will optimize the performance for this new approach.